Propose a CASE Project – for academics

 Can the non-academic partner be overseas?

-International partners will be considered; however, they must make the case that they provide training that cannot be provided in the UK.
+International partners will be considered; however, they must make the case that they provide training that cannot be sourced in the UK.

 Examples of past CASE projects